 That’s all.
-Some systems and providers often overcomplicate things too much when they explain system features and the way they work.
+Some systems and providers overcomplicate things too much when they explain system features and the way they work.
 But as the administrator, you just want to be able to create and manage databases with minimum fuss.

-Stick to relational databases
+Popularity of relational databases

-Monitor multiple relational databases at once
+Monitor and manage multiple relational databases

 Fortunately, there’s an app for that too.
 In fact, there are two apps.